samirspatel/nestjs-api-demo/README.md

 # NestJS API Demo - Library Management System

-A comprehensive NestJS API demo application featuring a library management system with complete Swagger documentation and comprehensive logging using `common-sense-logger`.
+A comprehensive NestJS API demo application featuring a library management system with complete Swagger documentation, comprehensive logging using `common-sense-logger`, a full-featured web UI, and PostgreSQL database with TypeORM.

 ## Features